dwyl/phoenix-liveview-chat-example/README.md

 ## PubSub

-Instead of having to reload the page to see the new created messages, we can use [PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) to inform all connected clients that a new message has been created and to update the UI to display the new message.
+Instead of having to reload the page to see the newly created messages, we can use [PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) to inform all connected clients that a new message has been created and to update the UI to display the new message.

 We're going to update the `lib/liveview_chat/message.ex` file to add two functions.

-- `subscribe` will be call when a client has properly displayed the liveView page and listen for new messages.
+- `subscribe` will be called when a client has properly displayed the liveView page and listen for new messages.

 - `notify` will be call each time a new message is created and to broadcast the new message to the other connected clients.

-Let's first add `alias Phoenix.PubSub` at the top of the `message.ex` file.
+Let's first add the line `alias Phoenix.PubSub` at the top of the `message.ex` file.
 Then we can create the `subscribe` function which is just a wrapper function for [Phoenix.PubSub.subscribe](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html#subscribe/3):